shaikhriyaz434/Amazing-kart-api-design/README.md

 ## Amazing-kart-api-design
+refer to api-spec.yaml file. you can you use [Swagger Editer](https://editor.swagger.io) for preview.
   # 1. Resources/collections:

-    refer to api-spec.yaml file. you can you use https://editor.swagger.io for preview.

     list of resource:
       a.
 Users